carpenwd/advent-of-code-2022/README.md

 * Day 8:
   * Part 1: Consider your map; how many trees are visible from outside the grid?
   * Part 2: Consider each tree on your map.
 What is the highest scenic score possible for any tree?
+* Day 9:
+* Day 10:
+* Day 11:
+  * Part 1: Figure out which monkeys to chase by counting how many items they inspect over 20 rounds.
+What is the level of monkey business after 20 rounds of stuff-slinging simian shenanigans?